rudysuharyadi/gotu-bookstore/README.md

 For authentication key, we can use existing key in the application.json.
 You can generate a new one and replace it.

 Generate a Private Key:
-Use the openssl ecparam command to generate a private key with the P-256 curve (also known as prime256v1), which corresponds to ES256:

 ```
 openssl ecparam -name prime256v1 -genkey -noout -out private_key.pem